benschneider/quantum_algorithm_simulator/README.md

 ### Supported Gates and Information Panels

-`qcsim` supports a variety of common quantum gates.
+`quantsim` supports a variety of common quantum gates.

 *   **Gate Reference**: For a complete list of supported gates and their parameters, navigate to the "Help" menu, select "Info", and then choose the "Gate Reference" tab.
 *   **About Panel**: The "About" tab in the "Help" menu provides application details.

 ### In-App Tutorials

-`qcsim` includes a series of interactive tutorials embedded directly within the application to guide you through various quantum computing concepts and `qcsim` features.
+`quantsim` includes a series of interactive tutorials embedded directly within the application to guide you through various quantum computing concepts and `quantsim` features.

 1.  **Access Tutorials**: From the "Help" menu, select "Tutorial".